WolfHunter-HKIT/announcement-board/README.md

 ---

+## 💡 Database Configuration

+### If self-hosting your database:

+Don't forget to update the database connection pool settings in `/backend/server.js` to reflect your local or hosted database configuration.

 ## 🧹 Cleaning Up

 If you're using processes started in the background, you may need to kill them manually: